encode/django-rest-framework/README.md

 # Overview

-Django REST framework is a powerful and flexible toolkit that makes it easy to build Web APIs.
+Django REST framework is a powerful and flexible toolkit for building Web APIs.

 Some reasons you might want to use REST framework: